amila-ku/terraform-demo/demo3/README.md

-This is basic two tier architecture example from https://github.com/hashicorp/terraform used for demo how terraform can be used.
+This is basic two tier architecture example from https://github.com/hashicorp/terraform used for demonstrating how terraform can be used.

 # Basic Two-Tier AWS Architecture